ibm-datapalooza/cscc-tutorial/README.md

 `/sample-nlc-training` - CSV file containing example training data for use with Watson Natural Language Classifier.

-`/sample-tweets` - text files content from a selection of Tweets captured during Wimbledon 2016, for use as test data.
+`/sample-tweets` - text content from a selection of Tweets captured during Wimbledon 2016, for use as test data.

 ## Prereqs
-1. A Bluemix account, go to https://console.ng.bluemix.net to create a free one if you don't have one.
+1. A Bluemix account, go to https://console.ng.bluemix.net to create a free one.

-2. A REST test client. curl will be fine, I use https://www.getpostman.com but there are also browser based ones like https://www.hurl.it.
+2. A REST test client.
+Curl will be fine, I use https://www.getpostman.com but there are also browser based ones like https://www.hurl.it.

 ## Alchemy Language APIs
 #### Logon To Bluemix